anthonykulis/cps206/labs/Inhertinance/README.md

 It will also demonstrate how polymorphism can be used via the open/closed principle.

 ## Rules
-* You will write an *abstract TwoDimensionalShape* class.
-This class will provide base properties, methods, and define required methods to be implemented by child classes.

-* Each child class will be required to implement *area*, hence, the *TwoDimensionalShape* class will require that abstract method.

-* The *TwoDimensionalShape* class should implement the *equals* method and determine if the comparision of the two objects has the same area via polymorphism.

-* You will define an *abstract EdgedShape* class from *TwoDimensionalShape*.
-This class will be the parent for all objects with a *width* and *height*.
-It should also force the child classes to provide a *perimeter* method.

-* You will define an abstract *EllipseShape* class from *TwoDimensionalShape*.
-This class will be the parent for all objects with *minor* and
-*major* axis
-.
-It should force all child classes to provide a *circumference* method.
-Furthermore, since the area can be computed now, this class should compute a *final area* method and it should provide a *final equals* method to see if the area of the ellipse shapes are the same.

-* You will define a *Triangle* class.
-This class should be *final* and inherit *EdgedShape*.
-This class will compute its area, *1/2 * b * h, and provide an *equals* method to see if the triangles area of equal values.

-* You will define a *Rectangle* class.
-Again, this class should inherit *EdgedShape*.
-It will compute its area, *b * h*, and provide an *equals* method to see if the triangles area of equal values.

-* You will define a *final Square* class.
-Fortunately, this class already has all its methods and properties defined.

-* You will define a *Ellipse* class.
-This class should provide a *circumference* method using the approximation of *2PI * sqrt ((a<sup>2</sup> + b<sup>2</sup>)/2)*.

-* You will define a *final Circle* class.
-This class should a *circumference* method using *2PI * minor * major*, or since *minor == major*, *2PI * R*.
+* You are to write 5 instantiable classes: *Circle*, *Ellipse*, *Rectangle*, *Square*, *RightTriangle*.
+Each of these classes should inherit from their proper parent, and those parents inherit from their proper parent, etc, until you reach the *TwoDimensionalShape* super class.

+* Each of these classes must be able to compute their *area* and *perimeter* (*circumference*) via proper inheritance.

+* Each of these classes must provide a human readable *toString* method.

+* Each of these classes must provide an *equals* method.
+This method must be able to compare any *TwoDimensionalShape* to see if their areas are equal.
+If and only if the area is equal do we say they are equal.
+You do not have to consider round off error.

 * Finally, you will write a driver.
 The driver should demonstrate use of polymorphism by comparing different object instances.
-Your driver should have at least one *Triangle*, *Square*, *Ellipse*, and *Circle*.
+Your driver should have at least one of each of your instantiable classes.
 You should be able to compare these objects to see if they are of equal area.
 That means if I had a rectangle with a height of 10 and a width of 2, it should equal a triangle with a height of 10 and a base of 4.

+## Tips

+* Use *2PI * sqrt ((a<sup>2</sup> + b<sup>2</sup>)/2)* when computing the circumference of an ellipse.
+Make sure to use the proper formula for computing the circumference of a circle though.

+* When computing the 2 lengths of a ellipse, the proper terms are *minor* and *major* axis.

+## Grading
+You will be graded on proper use of keywords.
+Methods that should not be allowed to be overridden should be handled as such, classes not meant to be instantiated should be blocked, and child classes requiring implementations should be forced to do so.
+Do not violate DRY, Open/Closed, etc, and you will get full marks.
+This lab is not difficult, but requires attention to detail.

 ## Extra Credit
 This lab will have 2 parts of extra, totally 10 possible.

 ### Part 1
 Write unit tests with 100% method coverage.
 You may use jUnit if you so choose, or write private helper methods to *set, get, assert*.
+Make sure to enable assertions when testing with *java -ea MyTest*

 ### Part 2
 Write a class that either takes a Circle and returns a Square with the same area, or takes a Square and returns a Circle with the same area.
-Hint, you will need to use a class (not primitive) to represent the decimal data type.
-You will need to investigate this on your own for the purpose of handling round off error.
+Hint, there will be round off errors.
+If you wish, you could use a class (not primitive) to represent the decimal data type.
+This is a *lot* of extra work though.
+Feel free to simply use primitives.

 ## Run By Date